From 5 June onwards, Escher in The Palace reopens its doors to the public. To visit the museum, we ask you to reserve tickets via this page.

 Escher in The Palace may be visited by reservation only.

 Tickets may only be reserved online and for a specific date and time.

 Your tickets can be scanned from your phone at the cash register.

-Have you bought a ticket but want to convert it to a different time or date?
+We ask that you stay at home if you are feeling unwell.
+Have you bought a ticket, but want to change it to a different time slot or do you prefer to have your money refunded?
 You can do this yourself on our ticket page, via Ticketsupport.
-You can also go here if you cannot come for the time being and would prefer to have your money refunded.

 We kindly ask that you limit your stay at Escher in The Palace to no more than two hours.

 Due to the interactive nature of the second floor, part of the features may not be enjoyed at this time.

 It is only possible to use the sanitary facilities on arrival and departure.
 The bathrooms are located in the basement.
 Please keep this in mind during your visit.

 The 20 minute film on the life and work of Escher can only be viewed at the museum by a limited number of people at the same time.
 To make sure you do not miss this fantastic film, we recommend watching it before your visit here.